 5. There’s Nothing Like Face-to-Face.

 Over the last 18 months I’ve attended Zoom board meetings, Zoom birthday parties, and Zoom family reunions.
-I’ve done Zoom keynote speeches and workshops and I’ve even hosted Zoom meetings.
-And each time I’ve been pleasantly surprised at how well the technology works and how quickly it becomes second nature.
+I’ve done Zoom keynote speeches and workshops and I’ve even hosted Zoom mastermind meetings.
+And each time I’ve been pleasantly surprised at how well the works and how quickly it becomes second nature.
 But as good as Zoom is, there’s nothing like face-to-face.

 Hybrid meetings do allow everyone to participate, but real relationships and real opportunities come from both the personal touch and the random collisions that in-person meetings provide.

 The bottom line is that there is an enormous amount pent up demand just chomping at the bit for new experiences and new innovations.
-And if you’ve been waiting for the time to reinvest your time, money, and effort in and pursuing your customers, now’s the time to do it.
+And if you’ve been waiting for the time to reinvest your time, money, and effort in building your business and pursuing your customers, now’s the time to do it.
 Because the world is back, and you should be too!

 Please click on the “COMMENT” button and let me know what you’ve been experiencing and what you’re doing to seize the day.